troioi-vn/tele-igniter/README.md

 - Update setup.py, and test on a clean server
 - Chat with admin from the bot
 - Multi language support
+- Get closest locatios when when the user shares his location

 ### First release
 - Support user matching between Telegram and Testyigniter